Spinach Cottage Cheese Pasta

 - Bring a large pot of salted water to a boil.
 Stir in the pasta shells and cook according to package directions.

-- In the meantime, add olive oil and minced garlic to a large frying pan and cook until fragrant, just a minute or so.
+- Once the pasta is cooking, add olive oil and minced garlic to a large frying pan and cook over medium-low until fragrant, just a minute or so.
 Add the baby spinach and sauté until wilted, 2 to 3 minutes.

-- Once the pasta is done cooking, drain and add to the sauce.
-Toss gently to combine, then serve hot, optionally topped with freshly grated parmesan.
+- Once the pasta is done cooking, drain and add back to the pot.
+Add the sauce to the pasta and stir to combine, then serve hot, optionally topped with freshly grated parmesan.

 Notes